nikouu/dotnet-optimization-cheatsheet/README.md

 ### String to GUID

 Tries to make the conversion from string to GUID without allocation.
+However, according to the Twitter replies (see references below) there are more ways to improve this by:
+- Moving off MD5
+- Using UTF16
+- Using `MemoryMarshal.AsBytes` instead of the UTF8 work

 ```csharp
 Guid ComputeGuid(string stringToConvert)